codiini/ledgerly/README.md

 This repository contains code for my school coursework (Java and Web Development)

-This project helps Small and Medium-sized businesses manage and keep track of debt or credit sales
+This project helps Small and Medium-sized businesses manage and keep track of debt or credit sales.
+All of the components, pages, and composables are documented using JSDOC.

 ## Installation Instructions
 First, clone this repository to your local machine:

 ```sh
 #Over HTTPS
 git clone https://github.com/codiini/ledgerly.git